-The prioritisation process for the LTP has intended to place projects with higher accuracy of budgeting within the first three years of the Plan.
+Assumption Detail and uncertainty Capital costs (continued) The prioritisation process for the LTP has intended to place projects with higher accuracy of budgeting within the first three years of the plan.
 Projects with a less accurate budget (and higher range) have generally been placed into outer years.
 However, the prioritisation process is subject to other timing considerations as well.

-Assumption Detail and uncertainty Asset sales NPDC will not undertake significant asset sales during the life of the LTP.
+Urenui and Onaero sewer system NPDC has include a \$29.2m budget for the sewage reticulation of the Urenui and Onaero townships.
+Given the pressure to address the environmental issues in these townships, the timeline has been condensed by foregoing the investigation and assessment of alternative options.
+Instead, NPDC has decided to reticulate these townships with a small land based wastewater treatment plant.
+This moves the estimated completion of construction forward from 2030/31 to 2025/26.
+Because planning work is still only in the early stages there are a range of unknowns, including the potential sites and land purchases for the treatment plant, overall system design and the number and location of any reticulation pump stations.
+As such, there is a high level of uncertainty and the cost estimate is a Class 5 budget.
+NPDC views this higher level of uncertainty as an acceptable risk in order to address the environmental issues sooner than a standard planning process.
+NPDC estimates that the final costs may vary between \$26.3m (being 10 per cent less than budget) to \$58.3m (being double the budget).
+This will have consequential implications for debt and rates.
+Asset sales NPDC will not undertake significant asset sales during the life of the LTP.
 NPDC has not proposed any significant asset sales during the LTP.
 (This assumption excludes the Waitara leasehold properties, which are included in the New Plymouth District Council (Waitara Lands) Act 2018 assumption.)
 During the LTP there may be some minor surplus operating assets that are sold.
 There is a medium level of uncertainty.
 Uncertainty arises from political decision making.
 If these factors change from the projection then the assumption will not be borne out.
-If NPDC determines to sell a significant asset then the net revenue will be used to either pay for a new capital project or to pay down debt.
+If NPDC determines to sell a significant asset then the net proceeds will be used to either pay for a new capital project or to pay down debt.
 There may also be a reduction in associated operating expenditure with operating the sold asset.
-Significant contingencies and commitments not budgeted While there are always unexpected events that may have an impact on NPDC's operations, NPDC mitigates these through its risk mitigation strategies including indepth insurance cover, established bank credit lines, and business continuity plans. for There will not be unforeseen Commitments and contingencies that NPDC is aware of include: events or circumstances that Local Government Funding Agency (LGFA) could impact NPDC's finances and/or levels of service NPDC is a guarantor of the LGFA.
+Significant contingencies and commitments not budgeted for Commitments and contingencies that NPDC is aware of include the following.
+There will not be unforeseen events or circumstances that Local Government Funding Agency (LGFA) could impact NPDC's finances and/or levels of service.
+NPDC is a guarantor of the LGFA.
 The LGFA was incorporated in December 2011 with the purpose of providing debt funding to local authorities in New Zealand.
 LGFA has a local currency rating from Fitch Ratings and Standard and Poor's of AA+.
 NPDC is one of 31 local authority shareholders and 52 local authority guarantors of the LGFA.
 NPDC has a commitment to fund uncalled shareholder capital in the event an imminent default is identified.
 Together with the other shareholders and guarantors, NPDC is a guarantor of all of LGFA's borrowings.
 This is based on NPDC's rates as a proportion of the total rates for all guaranteeing local authorities.
 At 30 June 2020, LGFA had borrowings totalling \$11.9b (2018/19: \$9.5b).
-Financial reporting standards require NPDC to recognise the guarantee liability at fair value.
-However, NPDC has been unable to determine a sufficiently reliable fair value for the guarantee and therefore has not recognised a liability.
-NPDC considers the risk of LGFA defaulting on repayment of interest or capital to be very low on the basis that: NPDC is not aware of any local authority debt default events in New Zealand; and Local government legislation would enable local authorities to levy a rate to recover sufficient funds to meet any debt obligations if further funds were required.
-Local Authority Protection Programme (LAPP) NPDC is a member of LAPP, which is designed to assist local authorities to fund the rebuild of mainly underground infrastructure assets after a natural disaster.
-The fund was depleted by the Christchurch earthquakes and again by the Kaikoura earthquake.
-Membership has also reduced in recent years to the extent that NPDC is now the largest member by asset value under LAPP.
-Member contributions are expected to continue increasing due to the increasing value of assets covered and the cost of insurance and reinsurance generally.
-There is also a potential need for local authorities to increase their insurance provisions generally in the future if the central government 60/40 recovery funding split review progresses.